Privacy statement

 • Digital: Contains contact details to be able to email or text members, users and prospects either by email or text.

 • Interact: Interact uses attendance of members and identifies low, medium or high attendance individuals to be able to offer suggestions to improve attendance.
+We may talk to you as a result of how you are identified through Interact.

 Technogym: